This country-specific Q&A provides an overview of Public Procurement laws and regulations applicable in Qatar.

 4A: Yes, all other tendering shall be subject to the Tenders Law and Executive Regulations and to the Tenders and Bids Committee.
 For complex contracts, when the technical specifications cannot be clearly set at the outset of the procurement, then the two-stage procurement process may be adopted by the procuring entity.

 For the procurement of complex contracts*, how are contracts publicised?
-What publication or journal is used for these purposes?
+What publication, journal or other method of publicity is used for these purposes?

 5A: In terms of publication, the following applies: